Goldstar Air: Destinations

 The airline planned to launch flights between Accra and Baltimore.
 Other destinations under consideration included London and various West African cities.

 Fleet

-Goldstar Air planned to operate two Boeing 737-300s and three Boeing 777-200s as well as up to forty Airbus A380.
+Goldstar Air said that it planned to operate two Boeing 737-300s and three Boeing 777-200s as well as up to forty Airbus A380.

 It projected a fleet of more than 100 modern aircraft.

 The aircraft were planned to be named after former Presidents of Ghana.